netdata/kernel-collector/kernel/DEVELOPER.md

 ## Internal Code division

-All eBPF codes are split in three sections:
+All eBPF sources are split in three sections:

 -  Headers
 -  Tables